garysheng/faithwalk-os/why-i-follow-christ.md

 ---

-## Conclusion: The Cumulative Case
+## Conclusion: The Cumulative Case for Following Christ
-*How all the evidence points to one inescapable truth.*
+*How all the evidence points to one inescapable truth that demands response.*

-My journey from atheism to faith wasn't based on a single argument or experience—it was the cumulative weight of evidence from multiple sources.
+My journey from atheism to following Christ wasn't based on a single argument or experience—it was the cumulative weight of evidence from multiple sources that compelled not just belief, but action.
 The philosophical arguments provided the intellectual foundation, the historical evidence demonstrated Christianity's truth claims, the experiential evidence made it personal, and the statistical evidence showed the mathematical improbability of alternatives.

-Modern Christian apologetics employs this [cumulative case approach](https://applygodsword.com/apologetics-arguments-4-arguments-anyone-can-use-for-the-existence-of-god/), arguing that multiple lines of evidence together provide compelling reasons for belief:
+Modern Christian apologetics employs this [cumulative case approach](https://applygodsword.com/apologetics-arguments-4-arguments-anyone-can-use-for-the-existence-of-god/), arguing that multiple lines of evidence together provide compelling reasons not just for belief, but for following Christ:
 - Natural theology arguments (cosmological, teleological, moral)
 - Historical evidence for Christianity's central claims
 - Personal and testimonial evidence